alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 that might be consistent with the votes that were cast.
-This can be computed analytically, and most probabilistic programming languages have built-in capacity for computing likelihoods of this type (so that we don't have to worry about implementing and testing the code to do this ourselves!).
+This can be computed analytically, and most probabilistic programming languages have built-in capacity for computing likelihoods of this type (so that we don't have to worry about writing down the correct formula and implementing and testing the code to do this ourselves!).
 This is done automatically when using a probabilistic programming language by setting this particular variable to have a known value, which indicates to the probabilistic programming language that this variable is used to compute the likelihood.
 This means that I can focus on describing the model, rather than how to do the computation, which is one of the strengths of this type of modelling.

 ##### PyMC3 Implementation

 Thus, I can now write down a model in a probabilistic programming language in order to draw samples from the posterior.
 There are a number of popular lanaguages for this -- here I use PyMC3 to implement my model.
-PyMC3 can easily handle all of the features I specified above (hierarchical structure, and a vector representation of the binomial likelihood), which is written out in the function below.
+PyMC3 can easily handle all of the features I specified above (hierarchical structure, and a binomial likelihood), which is written out in the function below.

 In coding up the model, I need to convert the election data into a series of "trials" consisting of a number of total votes cast and the corresponding number of votes for Biden.
-This is the actual data that the model needs to draw samples from the posterior.
-Earlier, I noted that the data sometimes contains some inconsistencies (i.e. there are more votes cast for one candidate than the total number in that batch), so to protect against this I perform some checks for consistency and throw out any data that doesn't make sense.
+This is the way that the information needs to be captured to compute the binomial likelihood, which can then be used to draw samples from the posterior.
+Earlier, I noted that the data sometimes contains some inconsistencies (i.e. there are more votes cast for one candidate than the total number in that batch), so to protect against this I perform some checks for consistency and throw out any data that doesn't make sense (in particular, I want to be sure the total number of votes is non-negative and the number of votes cast for Biden is smaller than the total number of ballots in this particular batch).
 I do this using a Numpy logical array in the `extract_vote_trials` function, as otherwise some inconsistent data can trip up the PyMC computations.

 Once we have the trials defined, we can specify our model using PyMC3,